seamuslowry/hundred-and-ten/README.md

 ### Bidding

 Before tricks are played, the round will go through a stage of bidding.
 Each player is dealt a hand of five cards and will use this to determine if they wish to "bid" any points.
-The player who has bid the most is considered the bidder and will decide which suit is trumps for the round.
-However, if the bidder fails to earn at least the amount of points they bid, they will instead lose that amount.
+The highest bidder will decide which suit is trumps for the round.
+However, if the highest bidder fails to earn at least the amount of points they bid, they instead lose that amount.

-Bidding begins to the left of the [dealer](#dealer) and continues clockwise around the table until either all players have passed or a single bidder is decided.
+Bidding begins to the left of the [dealer](#dealer) and continues clockwise around the table until either all players have passed or a single bidder remains.

 #### Passing

-If players do not believe their hand is strong enough to bid, the can pass on their turn.
-If all players pass, the round ends and cards are re-dealt.
+If players do not believe their hand is strong enough to bid, they can pass on their turn.
+If all players pass, the round ends.

+The same player will remain dealer after a round when all players pass, for a maximum of three rounds.
 If the current dealer has been the dealer for the last three rounds, then [dealer](#dealer) will pass to the left.
-Otherwise, the same player will remain dealer after a round when all players pass.

 #### Amounts

-Players may only bid one of the following amounts.
+Players may only bid one of the following amounts:

 - 15
 - 20